Seeed-Studio/wiki-documents/docs/ReSpeaker_Core_v2.0.md

 Ok, when all of above done, please connect the ReSpeaker Core v2.0 `OTG` port to your PC via the micro-USB cable.

-Then the ReSpeaker will boot from the TF card and burn the image to the EMMC.
+Then the ReSpeaker will boot from the SD card and burn the image to the eMMC.

 ![](https://github.com/SeeedDocument/Respeaker_V2/raw/master/img/install_Android.jpg)

-It will last about 5-10 minutes, then the message will pop up  `Doing Actions succeeded.please remove the sdcard...`, so please just plug out the TF card, and the ReSpeaker Core v2.0 will reboot.
+It will last about 5-10 minutes, then the message will pop up  `Doing Actions succeeded.
+Please remove the SD card...`, so please just plug out the SD card, and the ReSpeaker Core v2.0 will reboot.

 ![](https://github.com/SeeedDocument/Respeaker_V2/raw/master/img/android_finish.jpg)

 !!!Tips
-    It will takes a long time to boot the system at the first time.
-The next time will be much better
+    The first time you boot the operating system it will take awhile.
+After the first boot it will be much faster.

-Ok, then you will be able to access the Android System.
+Now you should be able to access the Android system.

-**Record and Play Audio in Window with ADB Tool**
+**Record and Play Audio in Windows with ADB Tool**

-Since the system is on line, you can work with the build-in apps, here we provide another options -- you can use ADB tools for windown to access the ReSpeaker Core v2.0 to do more things, for example, in this demo, we will show you how to record and play audio.
+Since the system is now running, you can work with the built-in apps, here we provide another options -- you can use ADB tools for windown to access the ReSpeaker Core v2.0 to do more things, for example, in this demo, we will show you how to record and play audio.

 **Step 1.
 Download the ABD Tools**

 First of all, let's click [here](http://adbshell.com/upload/adb.zip) to download the ABD Tools.
-Then extract the `abd.zip`, you will get three files `adb.exe`/ `AdbWinApi.dll`/`AdbWinUsbApi.dll`, please make sure they are in the same folder, in this demo, we put those files into `D:\Android`.
-Please enter the folder contains all this files, click the `File` button in the upper left corner of this window to open PowerShell
+Then extract the `abd.zip`, you will get three files `adb.exe`/ `AdbWinApi.dll`/`AdbWinUsbApi.dll`, please make sure they are in the same folder.
+In this demo, we put those files into `D:\Android`.
+Please enter the folder contains all this files, click the `File` button in the upper left corner of this window to open PowerShell.

 ![](https://github.com/SeeedDocument/Respeaker_V2/raw/master/img/power.png)